 The Pell Grant is a need-based federal financial aid award given primarily to undergraduate students who demonstrate significant financial need.
 It is just one of the forms of aid available to students by the federal government each year.

-For the 2020-2021 school year, the maximum aid amount awarded to students was $6,345, although the amount an individual student receives depends on their financial need, their college’s cost of attendance, and the student’s academic course load.
+For the 2022-2023 school year, the maximum aid amount awarded to students will be $6,895, although the amount an individual student receives depends on their financial need, their college’s cost of attendance, and the student’s academic course load.

 The grant can be used to pay for a variety of college-related expenses, from tuition to room and board to basic living necessities and everything in between.
 Students typically receive Pell Grant disbursements at least once per semester or equivalent academic period as part of their aid package.